My Story Of Recovery

 I felt alienated and like I didn’t belong anywhere in the world

-I was highly intuitive, a deep thinker and instinctively creative but I didn’t know how to be myself
+I was highly intuitive, a deep thinker and instinctively creative but I didn’t know how to be myself.

-I longed to belong
+I longed to belong.

-I was torn between who I truly was and who I felt I had to be to survive in a world that I did not understand
+I was torn between who I truly was and who I felt I had to be, to survive in a world that I did not understand.

-So I shut myself down
+So I shut myself down.

-I turned down my light
+I turned down my light.

-I started to hide from the world
+I started to hide from the world.

-Absenting myself was motivated by a longing to be felt as missing
+Absenting myself was motivated by a longing to be felt as missing.

-I wondered if anyone would notice that I was gone
+I wondered if anyone would notice that I was gone.

-I was caught in the darkness of my ego, my vanity and my self obsession
+I was caught in the darkness of my ego, my vanity and my self obsession.

-I kept on trying to be perfect
+I kept on trying to be perfect.

-I kept trying to starve my way out of feeling all the pain
+I kept trying to starve my way out of feeling all the pain.

-But what I was really starving for was connection
+But what I was really starving for was connection.

 I wished someone could see me, the real me.

-Not as more, not as less but as enough just exactly the way I was
+Not as more, not as less, but as enough, just exactly the way I was.

-Life continues on through my 20’s
+Life continued on through my 20’s.

-I partied hard all the way through but I was disconnected and numb inside
+I partied hard all the way through but I was disconnected and numb inside.

 The big catalyst for change came after I met my husband and after I had the privilege of becoming a mother, first to my daughter, then to my son.

-I was in my 30’s by now but without even realising it I was still trying to live the perfect life as the perfect mother, with perfect children, a perfectly clean house and, of course, the perfect post baby body.
+I was in my 30’s by now, but without even realising it I was still trying to live the perfect life, as the perfect mother, with perfect children, a perfectly clean house and, of course, the perfect post baby body.

-It was exhausting.
+It was SO exhausting.

-Deep down I still felt quite numb even though I appeared to have it all.
+Deep down, I still felt quite numb, even though I appeared to have it all.

 AND, I definitely didn’t want to pass all these “rules” and patterns onto my children.